 The creation of the Office of Black Student Development (OBSD) is an affirming response to the Black Student Union Demands of 1968, 2013, and 2019.
 The BSU Demands Team of 2019 tirelessly fought for the University to invest in the Black Student Community, resulting in the creation of The Office of Black Student Development.
 In their words, the OBSD was designed "to support the Black experience at UCSB."

-This office, and all its possibilities would not be here without the hard work of the Black students from 1968, 2013 and the Black Student Union Demands Team of 2019 (Samantha Sanchez - 2019, Essence Wynter - 2021, Cassidy Schells - 2021, Taylor Jackson - 2020 and Mariyah Lewis - 2020).
+This department and all its possibilities would not be here without the hard work of the Black students from the 1968 North Hall Takeover, and the 2013 and 2019 Black Student Union Demands Teams.
+The 2019 Demands Team was instrumental in the creation of the office, (Samantha Sanchez - 2019, Essence Wynter - 2021, Cassidy Schells - 2021, Taylor Jackson - 2020, and Mariyah Lewis - 2020).
 We honor them for their efforts which will leave a lasting impact and legacy on this university for years to come.

-With the strong activism and dedication of the 2019 BSU Demands Team and support from staff and faculty, OBSD is a hub for ALL Black students at UCSB!
+With the strong activism and dedication of the 2019 BSU Demands Team and the strong community partnerships they have embedded in its infrastructure, OBSD is a hub for ALL Black students at UCSB!

 Join Our Mailing List